Dbrown127/GemCode.github.io/README.md

-# mainPublicCCT
+# Gem Code- Welcome
-Public repositories for fun coding stuff or whatever.
+This is a public repositories for fun coding stuff or whatever.
+This webapage is dedicated to showcasing my practices with Java, HTML, and JavaScript.